calq-framework/cli/README.md

 ## No programming required
 Calq CLI in its default configuration follows GNU (and POSIX) [conventions](https://www.gnu.org/software/libc/manual/html_node/Argument-Syntax.html) and should be able to process any classlib out of the box with few limitations.
-Support for overloaded methods, generic methods, and any other missing features is under consideration.
+Support for overloaded methods, generic methods, and any other features not available in conventional frameworks is under consideration.

 ## Customization Features
 Every logical component is separated into a module that is part of the CLI configuration.